 How to Use Sesame Seed Oil on Hair

-DIY Recipe for Covering Grey Hair
+Sesame Seed Oil Recipe for Covering Grey Hair

-- Cover with a steam cap and leave on overnight.
+- Cover with a disposable cap and leave on overnight.

 - Wash out the next morning with a mild shampoo and deep condition as usual.